-This undergraduate research opportunity is a collaboration between Cincinnati Children's Hospital, UC's College of Medicine (UCCOM), and the University Honors Program.
-UCCOM graduate students mentor undergraduate University Honors students in their research labs (primarily in Cincinnati Children's Hospital).
+Graduate students and post-doctoral fellows mentor undergraduate University Honors students in their research labs.
 This program is geared towards first- and second-year undergraduate honors students interested in careers in biomedical research and/or entering PhD, MD, or MD/PhD programs in biomedical fields.
-Placements typically require 8-15 hours of work per week (this will vary by lab) in spring term, with the possibility of becoming full-time in the summer.
+Placements typically require 8-15 hours of work per week (this will vary by lab) in spring semester, with the possibility of becoming full-time in the summer.
 Schedules are flexible.
 Mentoring is provided by the graduate students working on these projects and oversight is provided by their faculty advisors (typically the lab's PI).

-Oversight of the program is the responsibility of Cincinnati Children's Hospital, UCCOM Graduate Studies Office, and the University Honors Program.
+Oversight of the program is the responsibility of the University Honors Program, Cincinnati Children's Hospital, and the UCCOM Graduate Studies Office.
 University Honors students must fulfill the safety and health requirements and training specified by the hosting institution where the laboratory is located.
-University Honors students must also report on their progress to the University Honors Program as required and in a timely fashion.
+University Honors students must also report on their progress to the University Honors Program coordinator as required and in a timely fashion.

 It is expected that participating undergraduate students will establish a 1-2 year commitment to be trained by the lab and to participate in research under the guidance of the graduate student contact; however, continued placement is not guaranteed.